RobbieLD/patterns/README.md

-# patterns
+# Common Software Patterns
-A library demonstrating various software patterns for educational purposes
+A library demonstrating various software patterns for educational purposes with examples in c#

 Thus far the library contains the following patterns